Savary Island: European exploration (18th century)

 It is possible that European ships were in the vicinity of the island in the mid-18th century.
 Tla'amin (Sliammon) First Nation oral history records the destruction and sinking of a “trading” ship (well known for pirating) in their traditional territory in that period.
 In 1791 José María Narváez commanded a small schooner, the Santa Saturnina, on an expedition to chart the Strait of Juan de Fuca and Strait of Georgia.
 He reached Jervis Inlet and was able to determine that Texada Island was in fact an island.
 In the distance to the north he saw a couple points of higher land, one probably Cape Mudge on Quadra Island, and another to the east, of unclear identity.
 In June 1792 the Spanish ships Sutil and Mexicana, under Galiano, and the British ships Discovery and Chatham, under Vancouver sailed by the island on their way to Desolation Sound.
 On or about June 25, 1792, Vancouver gave the name "Savary's Island".
 In early July a boat survey team led by Peter Puget and Joseph Whidbey charted Savary Island and spent at least one night on shore, meeting a group of Indigenous people at island's eastern end.
 Puget did not refer to the island as Savary, instead simply calling it "Indian Island".

 European settlement (Late 19th century)

 Permanent European settlement on the island did not begin until well into the 19th century.
 In the 1870s the government subdivided the island into lots for homesteading despite Indigenous establishments on the island.

 Jack Green, the first non-Indigenous permanent resident, was an early settler who built a cabin and store in or about 1886.
 Green Point (now known as Mace Point) was named for him.
 In or about 1893 Green and his friend and business partner, Taylor, were murdered on Savary, during a store robbery.
-Strangely, the events of the robbery and murder mirror the robbery by the Flying Dutchman in Union Bay.
+The events of the robbery and murder mirror the robbery by the Flying Dutchman in Union Bay.
 Green's murderer, Hugh Lynn of the Lynn Valley clan, was eventually captured in a multi-thousand mile, multinational chase and sent to the gallows.